kerimdzhanov/dotenv-flow/README.md

 ###### Type: `object`

-The returning object have the same shape as the `.config()`'s, it will contain the `parsed` property with a parsed content of a given file(s) or the `error` property if the parsing is failed.
+The same as `.config()`, the returning object contains `.parsed` property with a parsed content of the given file(s), or if parsing is failed the `.error` property with a reference to the reasoning error.

 ##### Example: